-Whether or not the more vivid colors of the LG 27GL850 are worth the extra ~$100 over the LG 27GL83A is up to user’s personal preference and budget.
+Whether or not the more vivid colors of the LG 27GL850 are worth the extra ~$100 over the LG 27GL83A is up to the user’s personal preference and budget.
 If most video games you play don’t even support HDR or DCI-P3, the LG 27GL83A is obviously the more cost-effective choice.

-The wide color gamut isn’t the main selling point of the GL850 though, it’s the rapid 1ms response time speed which is available on the GL83A as well.
+The wide color gamut isn’t the main selling point of the GL850 though, it’s the rapid 1ms response time speed, which is available on the GL83A as well.

 Moving back to the image quality of the LG 27GL83A, the monitor is factory-calibrated and covers 99% of the sRGB color space.

-The colors are accurate and precise, and even fit for some entry-level color-critical work.
+The colors are accurate and precise and even fit for some entry-level color-critical work.
 Although there’s no wide color gamut support, the colors are excellent overall, especially considering the monitor’s price.

-1440p resolution ensures crisp details and plenty of screen real estate on 27″ sized monitors thanks to the ideal pixel-per-inch ratio of ~108 PPI which eliminates the need for any scaling.
+1440p resolution ensures crisp details and plenty of screen real estate on 27″ sized monitors thanks to the ideal pixel-per-inch ratio of ~108 PPI, which eliminates the need for any scaling.

-As it’s the case with all IPS panels without local dimming, the contrast ratio rarely surpasses 1,000:1 meaning that blacks won’t be as deep as that of VA panel displays which, naturally, have other disadvantages of their own.
+As it’s the case with all IPS panels without local dimming, the contrast ratio rarely surpasses 1,000:1, meaning that blacks won’t be as deep as that of VA panel displays, which, naturally, have other disadvantages of their own.

 While VA panels have a higher static contrast ratio of ~3,000:1, they don’t have as vibrant colors or good viewing angles as IPS panels.
-Moreover, they have slower response time resulting in visible smearing in fast-paced games.
+Moreover, they have slower response times resulting in visible smearing in fast-paced games.

 Another disadvantage of IPS panels is IPS glow.
 If you’re watching dark scenes in a dark room, you’ll be able to notice some ‘glowing’ around the corners of the screen.
-This is the expected downside of IPS panels and it’s manageable.
+This is the expected downside of IPS panels, and it’s manageable.

 No monitor is perfect, especially at this price range, so compromises have to be made.
 If you want a great image quality as well as fast pixel response time, IPS is the way to go.

-The LG 27GL83A, along with the LG 27GL850, is the fastest IPS panel currently available with only 1ms (GtG) pixel response time speed which will eliminate all prominent ghosting and motion blur in fast-paced games.
+The LG 27GL83A, along with the LG 27GL850, is the fastest IPS panel currently available with only 1ms (GtG) pixel response time speed, which will eliminate all prominent ghosting and motion blur in fast-paced games.

 In order to get the specified 1ms speed, you need to set the response time overdrive option to ‘Faster’ in the OSD (On-Screen Display) menu of the monitor.
-However, this will introduce inverse ghosting aka pixel overshoot.
+However, this will introduce inverse ghosting, aka pixel overshoot.

-Luckily, with the overdrive option set to ‘Fast’ you won’t get any overshoot nor visible trailing behind fast-moving objects.
+Luckily, with the overdrive option set to ‘Fast,’ you won’t get any overshoot nor visible trailing behind fast-moving objects.
 The speed may not be technically 1ms, but it’s more than fast enough to keep the pixels up with the 144Hz refresh rate.

-The LG 27GL83A input lag is only ~4ms which makes for imperceptible delay between your actions and the result on the screen.
+The LG 27GL83A input lag is only ~4ms, which makes for imperceptible delay between your actions and the result on the screen.

 AMD FreeSync is supported with a 48-144Hz VRR (variable refresh rate) range over DisplayPort and 48-100Hz over HDMI for tear-free gameplay.
 The monitor is certified as G-SYNC compatible by NVIDIA, so FreeSync will work without issue with compatible NVIDIA GPUs.

-The LG 27GL83A monitor offers plenty of useful features for gaming including Black Stabilizer (improves visibility of objects in shadows), Crosshair (custom crosshair overlays), and pre-calibrated picture presets (FPS, RTS, Reader Mode, sRGB, and two customizable Gamer profiles).
+The LG 27GL83A monitor offers plenty of useful features for gaming, including Black Stabilizer (improves visibility of objects in shadows), Crosshair (custom crosshair overlays), and pre-calibrated picture presets (FPS, RTS, Reader Mode, sRGB, and two customizable Gamer profiles).

 The monitor supports HDR10, but only via software emulation, so it can accept the HDR signal, but the viewing experience won’t really be improved.